hiriumi/ansible-wordpress/README.md

 ## Edit hosts File
 This repo has **hosts** file that has **target_host** group.
 You can specify the FQDN or IP address of the target host you want to configure.
 You can specify multiple hosts in the **target_host** group.

+## Edit vars.yaml file
+Determine your passwords and database name for your WordPress site in vars.yaml file.

 ## Place your SSL cert
 Place your SSL cert under files directory and modify vars.yaml to match the file names of .key and .crt files.